YolandaXiao/AZtools/README.md

 This section concerns those who have access to the AZtec's production server and wish to deploy AZtools to [dev.aztec.io](http://dev.aztec.io).

-AZtools will be deployed as a JAR file.
+AZtools will be deployed as a **JAR file**.
 To create one from IntelliJ, follow the instructions [here](https://www.jetbrains.com/help/idea/packaging-a-module-into-a-jar-file.html).

 SSH into the server and execute the JAR file in a tmux session.
-The session name the current version of AZtools is running in is named 'aztools_prod'.
-You may create another session 'aztools_dev' to test, but make sure to change the port (not 8092) before packaging the code into a JAR file.
+The current version of AZtools is running in a session named 'aztools_prod'.
+You may create another session 'aztools_dev' to test new implementations, but make sure to change the port before packaging the code into a JAR file.

 ### Contact